sgbaik-decaf/portfolio/94870_final_proj_2.md

 Do You have any suggestions to improve the product?
 > Utilizing the embedded HTML, it would be better if you have a horizontal scrollbar that you can actively see the earnings given that you invested a certain amount of money on a certain date.
+> There are too many photos in the background.
+It may distract people.
+"Tone-down" a bit.

 ## Tester C: (age unknown), female, masters student
 ### Experience in personal investment: professional work experience in an alternative invstment-related NGO